Maschines History, Family Crest & Coats of Arms

 Up in Cumberland, more early records of the family were found.
 "The township lies between the river Ehen on the east, and the Irish Sea on the west, and contains the venerable remains of Egremont Castle, built soon after the Conquest by William de Meschines, the first Baron of Copeland, and still exhibiting traces of strength and grandeur."

-Important Dates for the Maschines family
+Early History of the Maschines family

 This web page shows only a small excerpt of our Maschines research.
 Another 191 words (14 lines of text) covering the years 1203, 1455, 1487, 1510, 1600, 1165, 1811, 1611, 1679, 1660, 1172 and are included under the topic Early Maschines History in all our PDF Extended History products and printed products wherever possible.